SAP/spartacus-docs/_pages/dev/Consignment Tracking/consignment-tracking.md

 Customers can view consignment tracking information to know the real-time status of their packages.

-In the order details page, if the order is in **Shipped** status, a **Track Package** button will be viewable for each consignment.
+In the order details page, if the consignment is in **Shipped** status, a **Track Package** button will be viewable for each consignment.
 Click the button to get the tracking information of the selected consignment.

 ![track package icon]({{ site.baseurl }}/assets/images/tracking-package-order-summary.PNG)